Courses

 AS.100.233.
 History of Modern Germany.
 3 Credits.

 There is more to Germany than beer, BMWs, and Bayern Munich.
-We explore politics, culture, economics and society to understand Germany and its role within Europe and the world from the 18th century to the ‘Refugee Crisis’, climate change and EU politics today.
+We explore politics, culture, economics and society to understand Germany and its role within Europe and the world from the 18th century, through imperialism, WWI and WWII, the Cold War to German unification, the ‘Refugee Crisis’, the rise of the AfD, and EU politics today.

 Writing Intensive